buracchi/file-transfer-over-udp/README.md

 ## Overview

-The application provides the following functions:
+The application provides the following services:
 - Unauthenticated client-server connection
 - Reliable file transfer
 - A communication protocol between the client and the server providing the exchange of two types of messages:
   - command messages: sent from the client to the server to request the execution of the various operations
   - response messages: sent from the server to the client in response to a command with the outcome of the operation
 - the execution in the user space without requiring root privileges

 ### Server

-The server (multithreaded) listening on a default port will provide the following functions:
+The server (multithreaded) listening on a default port, provide the following services:
 - Send the response message to the `list` command with the filelist (the list of file names available for sharing)
 - Send the response message to the `get` command with the required file, if any, or an error message
 - Sending the response message to the `put` command with the outcome of the operation
 - Configure the listening port

 ### Client